General Foundations of Algebra

 Key Point 1 - Exploring Relationships

-Key Point 2 - Meaning of Symbol
+Key Point 2 - Meaning of Symbols

 Abstracting

-To abstract is "to dismiss by thought, to disregard" (Le nouveau Petit Robert, 2006, p.
+To abstract is 'to dismiss by thought, to disregard' (Le nouveau Petit Robert, 2006, p.
 11).
 Abstraction is one of the characteristics of algebraic thinking.
 In the primary grades, students learn that no matter what objects are involved, two objects plus two objects is four objects.
 To understand this concept, students do not consider the objects per se, but focus on their number.
 To abstract is to detach oneself from the sensory aspect of things in order to reason at a more general level (adapted from Raynal & Rieunier, 2003, p.
 13), to mentally represent a concrete situation, to move to a deeper level of conceptualization.
 Piaget considers abstraction to be one of the basic processes in the construction of knowledge.
 For his part, Roegiers (2000, p.
-77) explains that the appropriation of a concept generalizes reality.
+77) explains that the development of a concept generalizes reality.
 The concept is thus located on another level than reality.
 This is the domain of abstraction.
 In algebra, abstraction is mostly related to generalization.

 Generalizing

 To generalize is to draw valid conclusions, true in all cases, from the observation and analysis of a few examples (adapted from Squalli, 2002, p.
 9).
 It is to reason by generalization, going from the particular to the general.
-Generalizing "[…] is particularly important, because in humans it is the basis for the acquisition of concepts and the possibility of abstraction" (Raynal and Rieunier, 2003, p.
+Generalizing '… is particularly important, because in humans it is the basis for the acquisition of concepts and the possibility of abstraction' (Raynal and Rieunier, 2003, p.
 156).
 Generalization is therefore at the heart of mathematical activity.
 In algebra, it allows the development of the student's algebraic thinking.

 To make a generalization, students observe and analyze situations and then propose conjectures.
 When proposing a conjecture, students must be able to express their reasoning in their own words.
-By supporting their conjectures with concrete and semi-concrete representations and mathematical arguments, students must then verify whether their conjecture is valid in other situations.
+By supporting their conjectures with concrete and visual (semi-concrete) representations and mathematical arguments, students must then verify whether their conjecture is valid in other situations.
 This process, sometimes informal, helps students learn to formulate their generalizations more clearly.

 A conjecture is the expression of an idea that is perceived to be true in any similar situation.